 The hotel offers twin ensuite rooms, great food and an excellent spa area (with sauna, steam room and jacuzzi etc) which is open to guests each evening – there is also an open air hot tub available too.
 The accommodation is fully catered, with breakfast and evening meals taken at the on site restaurant and also includes a packed lunch each day.
 Hotel details can be found on our Accommodation page.

 Fly from UK to Northern Norway, meet your guide at the airport and drive to our hotel.
 Evening Briefing – your guide will run through kit checks and safety routines, before going on to discuss the current weather and mountain conditions and how these affect our plans.
 We’ll have maps and information on the area to show you, so if you’ve any further questions or last minute requests, then this is the ideal time to bring them up.

 A wide variety of day tours are available, skiing from summit to sea.

 Some of the most attractive ski tours in the area are found along the Helgalandskysten: this is renowned for being Norway’s most scenic coastal road (and they’ve quite a few to choose from!)

-The area is littered with dramatic coastal mountains and hundreds of offshore islands – some of the larger ones are accessible by bridges and offer great ski touring.
-In the far south of this region, the famous Glomfjord is a stunning spot and also has a small ski hill overlooking the fjord.
+The area is home to dramatic coastal mountains and numerous offshore islands – some of the larger ones are accessible by bridges and offer great ski touring.
 Needless to say, photo opportunities are excellent and we always stop to take shots of scenery and wildlife along the way.

-Further inland, we have access to higher inner alpine summits around the Svartisen National Park – this area offers quite a different climate, being a far colder and drier continental snowpack, with views of distant icecaps and high arctic tundra scenery.
+Further inland, we have access to higher inner alpine summits around the Beiarn Valley – this area offers quite a different climate, being a far colder and drier continental snowpack, with views of distant icecaps and high arctic tundra scenery.

 Outings are selected to cater for group interest, ski ability and the current snow and weather conditions.